How Safe is Your Sunscreen?

 Micronized mineral sunscreens have been on the market for decades, and have a lot of supportive data on their safety.
 Nanoparticle mineral sunscreens, however, are very new and have been marketed by chemical manufacturers as an innovative way to make their formulas less whitening on your skin.

-Manufacturers often market their nanoparticle sunscreens under the ‘micronized’ umbrella, since technically nanoparticles have been micronized very finely.
+Manufacturers often market their nanoparticle sunscreens under the “micronized” umbrella, since technically nanoparticles have been micronized very finely.
 This is dishonest marketing.
-Unfortunately, the only way you can tell if a manufacturer is not using nanoparticles, is if they say it’s “non-nano.”
+Unfortunately, the only way you can tell if a manufacturer is not using nanoparticles, is if they say it’s “Non-Nano.”
 Look for that on the label.

 Toxic Additives

-Unfortunately Retinyl Palmitate has photo-toxic and photocarcinogenic properties, according to several studies.
+Unfortunately Retinyl palmitate has photo-toxic and photocarcinogenic properties, according to several studies.
 In other words, when exposed to sunlight, the synthetic vitamin A in sunscreens and cosmetics does the opposite of what it is supposed to do, and becomes harmful to your skin, potentially encouraging the growth of tumors.

 Is Sunscreen Really Necessary?

 The answer is “maybe,” and only when you can’t control how much sun you are exposed to.
-For instance, if you work outside all day as part of your job, if you plan on spending the whole day at the beach, or if you need to protect sensitive areas of your face, like around your eyes, that are particularly susceptible to photo-aging, it’s smart to use a safe sunscreen.
-Even smarter still, is to have an umbrella, a hat, and protective clothing.
+For instance, if you work outside all day as part of your job, if you plan on spending the whole day at the beach, or if you need to protect sensitive areas of your face, like around your eyes, that are particularly susceptible to photo-aging, it’s smart to use a safe, non-toxic sunscreen.

 But under most circumstances, you don’t want to block your body’s ability to produce vitamin D, and should go without sunscreen.
 The fact is, getting some sun exposure every day is one of the best things you can do for your health.
-Sun exposure allows your body to naturally produce your own supply of vitamin D, and experts agree that this is the best form of vitamin D you can get.

 Moderate daily sun exposure has also been shown to help protect against as many as 16 different types of cancer, including; skin (yes, ironically), breast, colon, endometrial, esophageal, ovarian, bladder, gallbladder, gastric, pancreatic, prostate, rectal, and renal cancers, as well as non-Hodgkin’s lymphoma.
-Optimizing your vitamin D levels can literally cut your risk of several cancers in half!

 You’ll need to expose more than just your face and hands to get optimal vitamin D though.
 In fact, you really need to expose your face, full arms, hands, legs from knee down and feet—or about 40% of your body—to get enough of this essential vitamin.
+But do the best you can.

-The point to remember is that once your skin turns the lightest shade of pink (if you’re lighter skinned), or begins to darken a shade (if you are darker skinned), it’s time to get out of the sun or cover up.
-This could be just a few minutes for some people.
-Past this point of exposure, your body does not produce any more vitamin D, and you’ll begin to get sun damage, and sunburn is never good for your health.
+The point to remember is that once your skin turns the lightest shade of pink (if you’re lighter skinned), or begins to darken just a shade (if you are darker skinned), it’s time to get out of the sun or cover up.
+This could be just a few minutes for some fair-skinned people, or up to 15-20 minutes for darker skinned people.

-Supplementing with microalgae such as spirulina, astaxanthin, and blue-green algae can make the body naturally resistant to sunburn (and help heal one quickly, too!).
 Astaxanthin has extraordinary antioxidant powers to protect your skin against sunburn, and supplementing with 4 mg a day for at least a month can potentially double (at least) the time you can ordinarily spend in the sun without burning.

 Astaxanthin is fat soluble, so it must be taken with a healthy meal that includes plenty of fat or you just won’t absorb it.